LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
+- GET RID of update.py.
+I'm tired of babysitting it.
+The user can install git and learn to "git clone" and "git pull origin master" or they can just update by re-installing by hand each time.
+Trying to replicate "git pull origin master" with a Python script because the user can't be arsed to install git is stupid.
+    - The other option is to back up their config files (etc/lacuna.cfg and var/*.bodyabbrv.pkl) somewhere, pull down all of master, extract it somewhere new, put the config files into that new dir, and then direct the user to go there, letting them know they can blow away the old monty dir.
+Use "your old stuff is over there --> along with your old log files" as an excuse.
 - build_ships.py blows up with an exception if a SY is out of commission (damaged).
 - ships_report.py doesn't appear to be reporting on fighters that have been